 “We hypothesized that N. aromaticivorans may have a sensing mechanism to detect resveratrol compounds,” said Ang.
 Genome analysis revealed a putative transcription factor gene upstream of a known resveratrol degradation enzyme, which the research team incorporated into their biosensor.

 Characterization studies of the candidate transcription factor confirmed its sensitivity to resveratrol.
 The biosensor could accurately distinguish resveratrol from its precursors, p-coumaric acid and trans-cinnamic acid, and detect other biologically active stilbenes and cannabinoids.

 When coupled to resveratrol biosynthesis enzymes, the biosensor sensed changes in resveratrol production in cells, demonstrating a 667-fold enrichment in one round of fluorescence-activated cell sorting.
-This suggests that the biosensor can potentially be used to identify genetic variants with high production titers in directed evolution experiments.
+This suggests that the biosensor can potentially be used to identify genetic variants associated with high production titers in directed evolution experiments.

 The researchers are looking to develop similar biosensors for other high-value compounds by mining the genome of microbes for new transcriptional regulators.

-“At this point, we are working on establishing biosynthetic routes for other value-added compounds, such as alkaloids.
+“At this point, we are working on establishing biosynthetic routes for other valuable compounds, such as alkaloids.
 We see the potential for using this strategy to discover new biosensors once we have established their production strains,” Ang shared.